*By appointment only*

-West Caldwell Health Council clinics are now offering COVID-19 rapid testing.
-Results are available in approximately 15 minutes.
+West Caldwell Health Council, Inc. is now offering COVID-19 rapid testing.
+Results will be communicated by 5:00 p.m. on the day of testing.
 See the criteria for testing below:

 - Do you have symptoms of COVID-19? https://covid19.ncdhhs.gov/about-covid-19/symptoms

 - Are you 65 years of age or older?

 - Do you live in a group home, homeless shelter or assisted living center?

 - Do you work as a healthcare worker, first responder, EMS, law enforcement, fire, or military?

 - Do you work in a long term care facility or correction facility?

 - Do you work as a front–line essential worker (grocery store clerk, gas station attendant, etc)?

 - Have you been around anyone who has tested positive for COVID–19?